rafael-xmr/applesauce/packages/docs/overview/helpers.md

 # Helpers

-`applesauce-core` comes with a [bunch](https://hzrd149.github.io/applesauce/typedoc/modules/applesauce_core.Helpers.html) of methods to get data from events
+`applesauce-core` and other packages export a bunch of helper methods for working with events [bunch](https://hzrd149.github.io/applesauce/typedoc/modules/applesauce_core.Helpers.html) of methods to get data from events

 > [!WARNING]
 > Some helper methods my throw errors. so make sure to have error handling and use the `isValid*` helpers to filter out invalid events

+## Core helpers

+The [`applesauce-core`](https://hzrd149.github.io/applesauce/typedoc/modules/applesauce_core.Helpers.html) package contains the majority of the helper methods

+The helpers are broken into multiple categories based on what they can be used for, [mailboxes](https://github.com/hzrd149/applesauce/blob/master/packages/core/src/helpers/mailboxes.ts), [zaps](https://github.com/hzrd149/applesauce/blob/master/packages/core/src/helpers/zap.ts), [profiles](https://github.com/hzrd149/applesauce/blob/master/packages/core/src/helpers/profile.ts), and a lot [more](https://github.com/hzrd149/applesauce/tree/master/packages/core/src/helpers)

-## Events
+### Events

 - [`isEvent`](https://hzrd149.github.io/applesauce/typedoc/functions/applesauce_core.Helpers.isEvent.html) Checks if an object is a nostr event
 - [`markFromCache`](https://hzrd149.github.io/applesauce/typedoc/functions/applesauce_core.Helpers.markFromCache.html) Marks an event as being from the cache